-All single undergraduate students under the age of twenty-one not living with a relative and taking nine or more hours of instruction are required to live in one of the on-campus residence halls.
+All single undergraduate students under the age of twenty-one not living with a relative and taking nine or more hours of instruction must live in one of the on-campus residence halls.
 Requests for exceptions must be approved by the Vice President of Enrollment Management and the Dean of Students.

-The College maintains residence halls for single male and female students, as well as an apartment building for family housing.
+GLCC maintains residence halls for single male and female students, as well as an apartment building for family housing.
 The buildings for single men and women are furnished.
-The Dean of Students oversees each building, and Resident Assistants help oversee activities in Men's and Women's Residences.
+The Dean of Students oversees each building and Resident Directors and Assistants oversee activities in Men's and Women's Residences.
 Laundry facilities are available in each building.